ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 In the same way, by looking at the worst provinces for school self-evaluation and cultural institutions per Km^2, we see that only **Rovigo**, **Sassari**, **Nuoro** and **Sud Sardegna** appear on both lists.
 On this basis, we can state that **having a low number of cultural institutions nearby the school may slightly have a negative influence on student performance**.

-In conclusion, **the number of cultural institutions nearby the school very slighly influence students performance**.
+In conclusion, **the number of cultural institutions nearby the school very slightly influence student performance**.